15 Best Things To Do in Half Moon Bay, California (Perfect Day Trip Guide)

 Forrest Gump might say that Half Moon Bay weather is like a box of chocolates; you never know what you’re going to get.

-A day trip to Half Moon Bay when it’s sunny will have you Googling housing listings and figuring out how soon you can move here.
-It’s the absolute perfect coastal town when the sun is shining, but can also be a cozy day trip on the gray and drizzly days.
+A trip to Half Moon Bay when it’s sunny will have you Googling housing listings and figuring out how soon you can move here.
+It’s the absolute perfect coastal town when the sun is shining, but it can also be a cozy day trip on the gray and drizzly days.

 The Perfect Day Trip to Half Moon Bay, California